The Legend of Zelda: Ocarina of Time/Unused Textures

 This Piece of Heart icon is not used.
 While Pieces of Heart can be obtained by destroying crates (such as the one in the Graveyard) or simply found out in the open, they use a 3D model that spins around rather than a 2D texture that other collectibles use.

 The icon differs slightly from the 2D Piece of Heart icon in the icon_item_24_static file, which contains textures for the item icons used in message boxes.
-In the comparison above, the used icon has been sized up from 24x24 to 32x32 and flipped horizontally, in order to more easily compare the design changes between it and its unused counterpart.
+In the comparison above, the used icon has been sized up from 24×24 to 32×32 and flipped horizontally, in order to more easily compare the design changes between it and its unused counterpart.

 Recovery Heart Pickup

-This unused icon is the early version of the icon used by the Recovery Heart pickup.
+This is an unused, early version of the Recovery Heart pickup icon.

 The icon differs slightly from the used Recovery Heart icon that's found in the same file.
 For some reason, the used icons are stored upside-down, while the unused icons are stored right-side-up.
 In the comparison above, the used icon has been flipped vertically in order to more easily compare the design changes between it and its unused counterpart.